 - salt and freshly ground black pepper

-- 1 teaspoon red pepper flakes
+- 1 teaspoon red-pepper flakes

-- 1 (2-ounce) can anchovy filets, drained, but not rinsed.
+- 1 (2-ounce) can anchovy fillets, drained, but not rinsed.

-- 1 (6-ounce) can tomato paste or one (4.5-ounce) tube tomato paste
+- 1 (6-ounce) can tomato paste or one (4.5-ounce) tube of tomato paste

-- 1 16-ounce package bucatini pasta (with reserved pasta water…don’t forget)!
+- 10 ounces bucatini pasta (with reserved pasta water…don’t forget)!

 Instructions

-- Heat olive oil in a heavy dutch oven (I used my Le Cresuet) over medium-high heat.
+- Heat olive oil in a heavy dutch oven (I used my Le Creuset) over medium-high heat.
 Add the shallots and the garlic and season with salt and pepper.
 Cook, stirring occasionally until the shallots have softened with golden brown edges.
 This takes about 20 minutes

 - Add red-pepper flakes and anchovies drained and straight from the can.
 No need to chop them.
 They will dissolve when they’re cooked.
 Stir to combine the anchovies with the shallots, about 2 minutes.